Welcome to Educational Support Programs & Services (ESPS)

 The Career and Transfer Center offers comprehensive career-related assistance to students and community members.
 Individuals can get help with researching career options, career planning, reentering the job market, or changing career direction.

 The career resource library contains an extensive range of information on careers.
 Career materials include videotapes, magazines, books, college catalogs, and free handouts on career fields.

 Information about potential scholarships can be obtained through workshops, individualized Internet searches, books, videos, and reference materials, as well as private scholarship applications.
-There are current scholarship opportunities posted on the bulletin board in ESPS lobby.

 Counselors are available by individual appointment for students and community members who would like help with career planning, career advancement, and career changes.